 All participants are covered under Cultural Insurance Services International's insurance through Arizona State University's Study Abroad office.
-You may access an overview of ASU's CISI resources here, view instructions on how to use CISI overseas here, and read plan information and coverage details here.
+You may access an overview of ASU's CISI resources here, and read plan information and coverage details here.

 One month before you depart, you will receive a welcome e-mail from CISI providing an insurance card and online access.
 Once you receive that welcome email information, you can login to the myCISI Portal.
 Register online with the login information from the email to access your electronic ID card, locate trusted providers, and arrange direct payments to your provider.